Rosettea/Hilbish/website/content/install.md

 For the latest **stable release**, check here: https://github.com/Rosettea/Hilbish/releases/latest
 For a **development build**: https://nightly.link/Rosettea/Hilbish/workflows/build/master

+## Compiling
+To read the steps for compiling Hilbish, head over to the [GitHub repository.](https://github.com/Rosettea/Hilbish#build)

 ## Package Repositories
+Methods of installing Hilbish for your Linux distro.

 ### Fedora (COPR)
 An official COPR is offered to install Hilbish easily on Fedora.
 Enable the repo: